 There are two issues with software and high-resolution hardware and monitors, the first is that the software compiler and libraries need to be compatible with very large image buffer found at high resolution, and then there is the scaling issue when software is used on monitors run with non-native scaling.
 As already noted, this is certainly the case with 4K laptops where the internal monitor is just too small to be run at 4K, try it and see – on a PC go to the display and set the “Scale and layout” for your laptop to 100%, you might need a magnifying class to set it back again.

-Another issue for software is that down-scaling to non-native resolution effects performance to such extent that a program running on a monitor at 4K might have a refresh rate at 70 fps, but when run at a monitor with 250% down-scaling we only realise a refresh rate around 35 fps.
-This of course appears counter intuitive but is a problem of the computational complexity of display down-scaling, if the hard ware is 4K then the program must draw things in 4K – but to render the image with scaling the image buffer must be down-scaled.
+Another issue for software is that down-scaling to non-native resolution affects performance to such an extent that a program running on a monitor at 4K might have a refresh rate at 70 fps, but when run on a monitor with 250% down-scaling will only realise a refresh rate around 35 fps.
+This of course appears counter intuitive but is a problem of the computational complexity of display down-scaling, if the hardware is 4K then the program must draw things in 4K – but to render the image with scaling the image buffer must be down-scaled.

 Extent of the problem

 This issue used to be the preserve of Apple Mac and its Retina Display, but with the advent of hi-res, 4K and 8K hardware in windows (and Linux) this is becoming a universal problem for computers.
 Every piece of software must be designed to handle the native high-resolution monitors and the down-scaling problem; this affects Vortex directly and all web-based products from Dotmatics indirectly via the support in Browsers.